gsi-upm/Sefarad/docs/widgets.rst

 	</dom-module>

-Inside ``<dom-module>`` tag you have to define your new Polymer element.
-Adding some JavaScript:
+Inside ``<dom-module>`` tag you have to define your new Polymer element adding some JavaScript:

 .. sourcecode:: javascript

 	Polymer({
-		is: 'myweb-compoent',
+		is: 'myweb-component',
 		properties: {
 			icon: {
 				type: String,